 Those vines were ripped out and replaced with Merlot.
 The last remaining Cabernet Sauvignon vines were removed in 1984.
 The first official vintage of Chateau Puygueraud that was produced under the direction of Nicolas Thienpont took place in 1983.
 The estate has not looked back since.

 Chateau Puygueraud Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Puygueraud with Wine, Food, Pairing Tips
+Serving Chateau Puygueraud with Wine, Food, Pairing Tips

-The white Bordeaux wine of Chateau Puygueraud is perfect served with all types of seafood, shellfish, lobster, crab, sushi and sashimi, as well as cheese courses.
+The white Bordeaux wine of Chateau Puygueraud is perfectly served with all types of seafood, shellfish, lobster, crab, sushi, and sashimi, as well as cheese courses.

 Château Puygueraud Wine Tasting Notes

 Blending 64% Sauvignon Blanc and 36% Sauvignon Gris, you find white peaches, mango, pineapple, and honeysuckle on the nose and in the sweet, juicy, creamy, crisp, tropical edged finish.
 Drink from 2023-2029.
 91-91